hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow at Simons at Berkeley hosted by Prof. [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/).
+I am a postdoctoral fellow at the Simons Institute at Berkeley hosted by Prof. [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/).
 I did my PhD in Computer Science at Columbia University advised by Prof. [Henry Yuen](https://www.henryyuen.net/).
 My research is focused on the interplay between quantum information and optimization as it relates to noncommutative polynomials, approximation algorithms, and hardness results.

 [**CV**](/files/cv.pdf)